-Grilled steak skewers are one of my favorite ways to feed a crowd.
+Grilled Steak Skewers are one of my favorite ways to feed a crowd.
 They are charred and crispy on the outside, and tender and juicy on the inside.
-To keep everyone happy, I serve them with a dipping sauce trio of chimichurri, minty yogurt, and sundried tomato pesto.
-Jump to recipe »
+To keep everyone happy, I serve them with a dipping sauce trio of chimichurri, minty yogurt, and sun dried tomato pesto.

 Grilled Steak Skewers Recipe Notes

 There is no better cut for steak skewers than skirt steak.
 First of all, it’s economical as far as cuts of steak go.
 I can source local, grass-fed skirt steak for around $16/pound.